Lewati ke konten utama

 Benefits

-OrBAC provides several advantages over traditional access control models:
+OrBAC offers several advantages over traditional access control:

-• Abstraction: Policies are defined using abstract security entities (roles, activities, views) rather than concrete ones, making them easier to maintain and adapt
+• Abstraction: Define policies using abstract security entities (roles, activities, views) instead of concrete ones, improving maintainability and adaptability

-• Organization Context: Each organization can have its own policies and mappings while sharing the same underlying security model
+• Organization Context: Each organization maintains independent policies and mappings while sharing the same security model

-• Flexibility: You can change concrete entity mappings without modifying the core security policies
+• Flexibility: Modify concrete entity mappings without changing core security policies

-• Scalability: The abstraction layers reduce policy complexity in multi-organizational environments
+• Scalability: Abstraction layers reduce policy complexity in multi-organizational systems